wdi-appstars/aisle_tou/README.md

 Challenges: Web continuity of the back-end and front-end technologies for a better user experience.

 Version 2.0 will have nutrition information for specific food items.
-Plus health indicators for users who suffer from certain chronic health issues like hypertension or diabetes.
+Edit button for pending deliveries and checkout.
+Plus health indicators for users who suffer from certain chronic health issues like hypertension and diabetes.
 Also, a smarter food restock algorithm and personalized APIs for local grocery stores.
-Edit button for pending deliveries.